 BECOMING A MEMBER TEAM

-If you are a team representative that is interested in having your team become a member of Basketball Manitoba, please review the following information...
+If you are a team representative who is interested in having your team become a member of Basketball Manitoba, please review the following information...

 The current Team Membership fees are indicated in the above Fees section.